Tests and diagnosisBy Mayo Clinic Staff

 If blood tests indicate hyperthyroidism, your doctor may recommend one of the following tests to help determine why your thyroid is overactive:

 A high uptake of radioiodine indicates your thyroid gland is producing too much thyroxine.
 The most likely cause is either Graves' disease or hyperfunctioning nodules.
-If you have hyperthyroidism and your radioiodine uptake is low, you may have thyroiditis.
+If you have hyperthyroidism and your radioiodine uptake is low, this indicates that the thyroxine stored in the gland is leaking into the bloodstream and indicates you may have thyroiditis.

 Knowing what's causing your hyperthyroidism can help your doctor plan the appropriate treatment.
 A radioactive iodine uptake test isn't uncomfortable, but it does expose you to a small amount of radiation.